colleen547/sql-challenge/README.md

 <b>Data Engineering</b>
 - Using the information obtained, a table schema was created for each of the six CSV files including specifying data types, primary keys, foreign keys, and other constraints.

-  - For the primary keys, columns were checked to see if the column is unique, otherwise a composite key, which takes two primary keys in order to uniquely identify a row, was created.
+  - For the primary keys, columns were checked to identify if columns were unique, otherwise a composite key, which takes two primary keys in order to uniquely identify a row, was created.

   - Care was taken to create tables in the correct order to handle foreign keys.